aleen42/PersonalWiki/Programming/JavaScript/webgl/SVG/calibration_parameters/calibration_parameters.md

 In the last step of drawing, we will find that there exists a problem.
 As shown below, there is a canvas area, which I call **a panel**.

 ![](./panel.png)

+When I drop a SVG file into this panel, and start to draw it, I find that only data of points is not enough, because the data should always depend on some attributes of a SVG element.